flapjack/flapjack.io/DEVELOPING.md

 rake spec
 ```

+The following environment variables will change the behaviour of the rspec tests:

+- `SHOW_LOGGER_ALL` - if set, will print out all logger messages
+- `SHOW_LOGGER_ERRORS` - if set, will print out all logger messages at ERROR or FATAL level
+- `COVERAGE` - enables SimpleCov for code coverage reporting, see below

 Integration testing is done with Cucumber, and integration tests live in `features/`.

 To run the integration tests, check out the code and run: